themattinthehatt/behavenet/docs/source/data_structure.rst

 images and neural activity have the same number of frames.
 This may require you to interpolate/bin video or neural data differently than the rate at which it was acquired.

+**Notes**:

-**Note 1**: for large experiments having all of this data in memory might be infeasible, and more sophisticated processing will be required
+* for large experiments, having all of this (video) data in memory to create the HDF5 file might be infeasible, and more sophisticated processing will be required

-**Note 2**: neural data is only required for fitting decoding models; it is still possible to fit autoencoders and ARHMMs when the HDF5 file only contains images
+* neural data is only required for fitting decoding models; it is still possible to fit autoencoders and ARHMMs when the HDF5 file only contains images
+* masks should be the same size as images; a value of 0 excludes the pixel from the loss function, a value of 1 includes it

-**Note 3**: the python package ``h5py`` is required for creating the HDF5 file, and is automatically installed with the BehaveNet package.
+* the python package ``h5py`` is required for creating the HDF5 file, and is automatically installed with the BehaveNet package.

 .. code-block:: python